dimss1979/asft/README.md

 ## File transfer

-Whenever gateway or node has found a file to transfer, it's read into memory and forms a "BLOB" together with metadata (file size and name).
-Then fragments of BLOB are transferred to the other party using data packets.
-The other party confirms fragment reception using the respective flag in return packets (data or no data).
-It's a sequential, bidirectional file transfer protocol.
+`asft` is based on a sequential, bidirectional file transfer protocol.

-When all the fragments are received:

-1. Recipient will verify BLOB MAC signature and save the respective file.
-2. Sender will free BLOB, unlink file and look for another file to transfer.

-Note that the context of file transfer is preserved across key exchanges and timeouts.
+The context of file transfer is preserved across timeouts.
 File transfer will resume after timeout as long as you keep "asft" process running at both ends.
 This is very helpful with slow communication channels.